cktang88/viz-proj/process-book/process.md

 2. Convert both those text files to `.csv` format via [browserling](https://www.browserling.com/tools/text-to-csv).
 Result is:
    [header csv](/src/data/zoo-header.csv) and [body csv](src/data/zoo-body.csv).

 3. Convert the tabular data to a good data representation using JS objects.
-In the code, we ended up deciding to use an object to represent headers, an array of elements representing pixels, and
+In the code, we ended up deciding to use an object to represent headers, an array of elements representing pixels, a set to represent the attributes, and an array to represent layer objects.
+This part takes place in multiple functions: `addHeaderData()` for processing headers and `addBodyData()` for processing the body.
+   - Processing headers essentially creates a dictionary or map, with the key equal to the key of the header, and the value being an object of the form `{ attribute: some_attribute, value: some_value}`.
+   - Processing the body is harder - first we must do a lookup using the key in the headers dictionary in order to find the object with the attribute and value.
+Then given those, we create a new object with an `attribute` field, and it's value is equal to the normalized/cleaned value from the headers object.
+The reason we clean it is because values are given as "true" or "false" strings, and we want to represent them in binary format (0 or 1).

-**Adding new data** See the [help guide](./help.md)
+**Adding new data** See the [help guide](./help.md).

+Processing new data is done via the `inputSubmitted()` method, which has a helper function to help convert the csv into nice JS object data, and then calls `addHeaderData()` for the header, and `addNewAttr()` for the body, which is a specialized version of `addBodyData()`.

 Implementation
 ---